 The panel should rank proposals relative to one another as they proceed through the meeting.
-Some panels may find it useful to use decimals or high/mid/low when allocating grades if they have a high number of proposals to rank e.g. 5.5 or 5 mid.
+For most panels panellists should use decimals or high/mid/low when allocating grades if they have a high number of proposals to rank e.g. 5.5 or 5 mid.
 At the end of the meeting, the panel will review the ranking list before finally agreeing the ranked order.
-Proposals given a 3, 2 or 1 grade do not need to be ranked.
+Proposals graded 3, 2 or 1 do not need to be ranked.

-AHRC does not use averages or 'weighted grades' in determining the grade; the panel needs to weigh up all the information that has been provided and make a judgement as to the appropriate grade.
-The descriptors will be available in the meeting, should panellists need to refer back to them at any point in the discussion.
+AHRC does not use averages or 'weighted grades'; in determining the grade, you need to weigh up all the information that has been provided and make a judgement as to the appropriate grade.
+The descriptors will be available in the meeting, should you need to refer back to them at any point in the discussion.

 All proposals need to be graded but only those graded 4 or above should be ranked.
 Using a decimal grading system for proposals is an effective and efficient mechanism for the ranking of proposals.
 Introducers should assign a decimal grade to each proposal with a view to the panel agreeing a final decimal grade.
 This allows the introducers to indicate the strength of their grading.
-For example, a good 4 might become a 4.6, a weak 5 a 5.1, and an excellent 6 a 6.8.
+For example, a good 4 might become a 4.6, a weak 5 a 5.1, and an excellent 6 a 6.8 (this is essentially a more nuanced version of high/medium/low).
 As the meeting progresses, it is permissible to revisit the earlier decimal places in light of the discussion on other applications.
 The key thing is to make sure that the grade and its descriptor fit the quality of the proposal i.e. a proposal graded '4' fulfils the criteria for a grade of 4, and that the panel is content with the ranked order of the proposals.